-While most people are aware of the critical role nutrition plays in the connection between what you eat and how you look, a large percentage of those people have little to no idea the effect nutrition plays on your mental health.
+While most people are aware of the critical role nutrition plays in the connection between what you eat and how you look, a large percentage of those people have little to no idea of the effect nutrition plays on your mental health.

 Depression or chronic stress is generally thought of as being based on our emotional essence; however, nutrition plays an essential part in bringing on depression and contributes to the severity and duration (1).
 The majority of foods that have been identified to bring on stress or depression are also the same foods eaten during the depression.